teambcon/libBCONNetwork/README.md

 ## NFCManager

 The NFC reader/writer supported by the library is the [ACS ACR122U](https://www.acs.com.hk/en/products/3/acr122u-usb-nfc-reader/).
 The `NFCManager` class, if elected to be used in the construction of the library, handles all interfacing with this device.
-The initialization function `NFCManagerInit()`
+The initialization function `NFCManagerInit()` is automatically called if the `NFCManager` class was elected to be used via the boolean value in the library's constructor.

 ## Building & Linking

 From the _build_ directory, execute the build script for your respective platform.
 Ensure that Qt is present in your path before proceeding (i.e. `which qmake` should return something like `~/Qt/5.12.0/clang_64/bin` on macOS).
-Upon success, the library will be created in `libs/<platform>`.
+Upon success, the dynamic library will be created in `libs/<platform>`.

 Integrating the library into another Qt project can be taken of in Qt Creator: